Ashton-W/Ashton-W.github.io/_posts/2015-4-11-Dependency-Injection-Segues.md

 @end
 ```

-Now our `prepareForSegue:sender:`s look like this:
+Now `prepareForSegue:sender:` methods will look something like this:

 ```objc
 // screen to screen